Eat and meet

 The Scandinavian Bakery serves yummy pastries, breakfasts and hearty sandwiches in a family-friendly setting.
 Serving average coffee and big breakfasts, the bakery is at its busiest in the morning.
 You can get a typical American-style breakfast with eggs and bacon or a Scandinavian-style set with salami, cheese and fresh bread.
 Unlike its sister branch in Vientiane, this location has a pizza oven.
 The selection is staggering and organised by price brackets.
 This place is not as popular as it once was now that its location has changed to a spot further up on the peninsula.

-If you're looking to experience genuine Lao food, you can't do better than Tamarind Restaurant and Cooking School.
-Their speciality is tasting platters of home-style dishes you won't find on any other menu in town, and the staff will even show you the traditional way to eat it.
-A must-try is the meuyang, a do-it-yourself wrap bursting with herbs and fresh veggies.
-Wash it down with Tamarind's custom juice blends featuring local ingredients like hibiscus flower or jujube fruit.
-This place is made for those with a genuine interest in food and is a fabulous introduction to the food of Laos.
-Although the restaurant is very Westernised in its service, setting and atmosphere, the flavours dished up are very Lao.
-Tamarind is an extremely popular restaurant and is always full in high season, meaning that bookings are essential for dinner and often for lunch.
-For such a popular quality restaurant, the prices here have remained low over the years and we can only imagine that the day will come when they yet again need to move premises to accommodate the flocking crowds.
-Cooking classes are also offered, but with good reason are often fully booked – book ahead of time.
+If you’re looking for a gentle introduction to the food and flavours of Laos, you can’t do better than Tamarind Restaurant and Cooking School.
+Their speciality is tasting platters of Lao specialties and the staff can show you the traditional way to eat it.
+A must-try is the meuyang, a do-it-yourself wrap bursting with herbs and fresh veggies, and bun pa fish feast (must be ordered a day in advance).
+Wash it down with Tamarind’s custom juice blends featuring local ingredients like hibiscus flower and jujube fruit.
+Or if you’re brave and you want to try more exotic Lao fare, order their Adventurous Lao Gourmet menu featuring very local dishes.
+Be warned: the ingredients and flavours are not for the faint of heart or stomach.
+The restaurant is very Westernised in its service, setting and atmosphere.
+Tamarind’s extreme popularity means it is always full in high season and bookings are essential for dinner and even for lunch.
+Perhaps a victim of their own success, expect a noisy and crowded dining experience, especially if they are hosting tour groups.
+For such a popular quality restaurant, the prices here have remained extremely reasonable.
+Popular cooking classes are also offered, but again, book well in advance.

 A tourist favourite for more than a decade, Tamnak Lao is one of the best restaurants on the main tourist strip to sample authentic Lao cuisine.
 Serving a full range of Lao dishes (plus the obligatory pasta and burgers), they are quite popular with tour groups and can get very busy at meal times, so be sure to pack your patience.
 Recommended are the pork-stuffed bamboo shoots, steamed fish with lime and lemongrass and eggplant dip served with a fresh baguette.
 Many diners enjoy the tried-and-true Lao recipes so much that they come back for Tamnak Lao’s cooking class.

 A long-running backpacker favourite, the price of the Vegetarian Buffet has remained stable and the quality is as so-so as ever.
-And although there are few other places where you can fill up for a dollar, it's probably because there is no meat used here and the flavours are very basic.
-The menu changes nightly, but you can count on steamed veggies, pumpkin curry, potatoes, salads and rice.
+And although there are few other places where you can fill up for 10,000 kip, it’s probably because there is no meat used here, the food is oily and the flavours are very basic.
+The menu changes nightly, but you can count on fried veggies, noodles, pumpkin curry, potatoes, salads and rice.
 Add fresh spring rolls for 1,000 kip each.
 They have a few tables set up along the street and also sell beer and soda.
 The buffet sets up around 17:00 and goes until the food runs out around 21:00.
 A raft of copycat buffets have set up in a nearby alleyway and serve equally cheap but disappointing food.

 Formerly the Pond View Terrace Restaurant, Roots &Leaves has kept the pond and fruit trees, expanded the menu and added a dinner show.
 The performance of traditional music and dance goes from 19:00 to 21:00 and is free for guests dining here.
 This is one of the better cultural shows to see and the dancers are accompanied by musicians playing traditional Lao instruments.
 The food is tasty and presentation is as beautiful as the restaurant’s gardens.
 Bookings are recommended as there are often big groups who take up most of the space here.